JustAdam/streamingtwitter/README.md

 This is a very early version which is no doubt missing lots of functionality (and tests), so just open an issue and/or help out :)

-See [streamingapi-client](https://github.com/JustAdam/streamingtwitter-client) for an example client.
+See [streamingapi-client](https://github.com/JustAdam/streamingtwitter-client) for some example clients.